reqshark/nanomsg.iojs/readme.markdown

 ### socket.type

-*(String)*

-Indicates what type of socket you have.
+*(String)*: Indicates what type of socket you have.

 ### socket.close()

-*(Function)*

-Closes the socket.
+*(Function)*: Closes the socket.
 Any buffered inbound messages that were not yet received by the application will be discarded.
 The nanomsg library will try to deliver any outstanding outbound messages for the time specified by `linger`.

 ### socket.shutdown(address)

-*(Function, param: String)*
+*(Function, param: String)*: Endpoint specific revert of calls to `bind()` or `connect()`.
+The nanomsg library will try to deliver any outstanding outbound messages to the endpoint for the time specified by `linger`.

 ```js
 socket.shutdown('tcp://127.0.0.1:5555')
 ```

-Endpoint specific revert of calls to `bind()` or `connect()`.
-The nanomsg library will try to deliver any outstanding outbound messages to the endpoint for the time specified by `linger`.

 ### socket.bind(address)

-*(Function, param: String)*
+*(Function, param: String)*: Adds a local endpoint to the socket.
+The endpoint can be then used by other applications to connect.

+`bind()` (or `connect()`) may be called multiple times on the same socket thus allowing the socket to communicate with multiple heterogeneous endpoints.

 ```js
 socket.bind('tcp://127.0.0.1:5555')
 ```

-Adds a local endpoint to the socket.
-The endpoint can be then used by other applications to connect.

-`bind()` (or `connect()`) may be called multiple times on the same socket thus allowing the socket to communicate with multiple heterogeneous endpoints.

-When binding over TCP, allow up to `50ms` (milliseconds) for the operation to complete.
+*<sub>When binding over TCP, allow up to `50ms` (milliseconds) for the operation to complete.</sub>*

 ### socket.connect(address)

-*(Function, param: String)*
+*(Function, param: String)*: Adds a remote endpoint to the socket.
+The nanomsg library would then try to connect to the specified remote endpoint.

+`connect()` (as well as `bind()`) may be called multiple times on the same socket thus allowing the socket to communicate with multiple heterogeneous endpoints.

 ```js
 socket.connect('tcp:127.0.0.1:5555')
 ```

-Adds a remote endpoint to the socket.
-The nanomsg library would then try to connect to the specified remote endpoint.

-`connect()` (as well as `bind()`) may be called multiple times on the same socket thus allowing the socket to communicate with multiple heterogeneous endpoints.

-When connecting over TCP, allow up to `100ms` (milliseconds) for the operation to complete, or more time depending on roundtrip latency and network conditions.
+*<sub>When connecting over TCP, allow up to `100ms` (milliseconds) for the operation to complete, or more time depending on roundtrip latency and network conditions.</sub>*

 ### socket addresses